JMTamayo/page-hunter/README.md

 ## CRATE FEATURES
 - `serde`: Add [Serialize](https://docs.rs/serde/1.0.197/serde/trait.Serialize.html) and [Deserialize](https://docs.rs/serde/1.0.197/serde/trait.Deserialize.html) support for `Page` and `Book` based on crate [serde](https://crates.io/crates/serde/1.0.197).
 This feature is useful for implementing pagination models as a request or response body in REST APIs, among other implementations.
+- `pg-sqlx`: Add support for pagination with [SQLx](https://crates.io/crates/sqlx) crate for PostgreSQL database.
+This feature is useful for paginating records from a PostgreSQL database.

 ## BASIC OPERATION

+The **page-hunter** library provides two main models to manage pagination:
+- [`Page`]: Represents a page of records with the current page, total pages, previous page, next page, and the items on the current page.
+- [`Book`]: Represents a book of pages with a collection of [`Page`] instances.

+The library also provides a set of functions to paginate records into a [`Page`] model and bind records into a [`Book`] model.
+The following examples show how to use the **page-hunter** library:

 ### Paginate records: